The purpose of Men of Grace is to connect men with one another, arm them with the word of God, and encourage them to grow together in Christ.

 2nd & 4th Monday Bible Study

-Join us as we explore the book of Ephesians to aid us in becoming the men of God He designed us to be.
+Join us as we explore Proverbs in The Light of the New Testament to aid us in becoming the men of God He designed us to be.
 Contact John Karl for more information.

 Wednesday Morning Men's Study

-Pastor Jace leads this informal discussion of God’s Word via Zoom and in-person and all men are welcome.
+Pastor Jace leads this informal discussion of Ecclesiastes via Zoom and in person and all men are welcome.
 Please contact the church office to receive the Zoom links and reminders.

 It’s challenging to be a godly man these days.
 Men, please join us as we help each other become the Strong Men God designed us to be.
 Using a discussion/discovery format, we will tackle men’s issues on a topical basis including pornography, self-worth, pride, and intimacy.
 A twenty-minute talk is followed by small group discussion and a breakfast is provided.
 James Daniels and Mason Smith facilitate.

 Join us for an expository study of the Book of Romans…The Apostle Paul’s magnum opus.
 Martin Luther wrote, “The Epistle is really the chief part of the New Testament and the very purest Gospel, and is worthy not only that every Christian should know it word for word, by heart, but occupy himself with it every day, as the daily bread of the soul.
 It can never be read or pondered too much, and the more it is dealt with the more precious it becomes, and the better it tastes.”
 The study, led by Greg Spitler, encourages group discussion, fellowship, sharing and prayer.